maksymz/ubuntu_post_install_scripts/README.md

 - `Tweaks`: Ubuntu fine-tuning
 - `vim`: CLI text editor which you can't exit from
 - `VirtualBox`: Virtualization tool for setting up Windows and other OS

+**Why NOT to use Docker Desktop?**

+From the Docker Desktop documentation:

+> Docker Desktop on Linux runs a Virtual Machine (VM) which creates and uses a custom docker context, desktop-linux, on startup.

+There is no need to use Docker Desktop on Linux because it is not a native solution.
+Docker Desktop is designed for Windows and macOS.

 **PHP modules that are installed**:
 - bz2